josephharrisonbraze/braze-docs/_docs/_home/styling_test_page.md

 {% endtab %}
 {% endtabs %}

-#### Featured Video Layout with Status Placement for Higher Resolution
+#### Featured video layout with status placement for higher resolution
 To use the featured video layout which places a static video on the left side for higher resolution display, add a video_id and a video_type ie `youtube` to the yaml header for the page.